datacarpentry/python-ecology-lesson/_episodes/07-visualization-ggplot-python.md

 presented.

-- Define aesthetics (`aes`), by **selecting variables** used in the plot and `mapping` them to a presentation such as plotting size, shape color, etc. You can interpret this as: *which** of the variables will influence the plotted objects/geometries:
+- Define aesthetics (`aes`), by **selecting variables** used in the plot and `mapping` them to a presentation such as plotting size, shape, color, etc. You can interpret this as: **which** of the variables will influence the plotted objects/geometries:

 ~~~